Vauxhall Adam review

 For the interior Vauxhall has kept things simple, there’s a two-tone dash, well laid out controls – the £275 seven-inch touchscreen is a must – and leather-trimmed multifunction steering wheel.
-Build quality is pretty decent as well, although the Adam can’t match the more upmarket rivals it’ll find itself up against.
+Build quality is pretty decent as well for the most part, but looker further down the dashboard and there are some cheap plastics.
+Overall the Adam can’t match the more upmarket rivals it’s up against.

 The recently launched 1.0-litre three-cylinder turbo petrol engine provides a more fitting driving experience, its 113bhp and 170Nm of torque will see you hit 0-62mph in 9.9 seconds and on to a 121mph top speed.

 Vauxhall has not done well in its ranking in our Driver Power owner satisfaction survey recently.
 It’s gradual slide from 13th-place manufacturer in 2012 to a 26th place finish in 2013 has continued, with the British brand ranking 29th in 2014.